mKafi/CalcCalender/README.md

 A nice calender and calculator script.
-I have stolen few scripts from internet and updated as my requirement.
+I have copied and modified a few scripts from internet and uploaded here.